DataMedSci/yagit/docs/source/gamma_index.rst

     where\ \ D_e(\vec{r_e}) = D_r(\vec{r_r})

 Its acceptance criterion is expressed in millimeters [mm].
-If DTA value at :math:`\vec{r_r}` point is at most the value of acceptance criterion (e.g. 3 mm), then this point passes the test.
-Otherwise it fails.
+If the DTA value at :math:`\vec{r_r}` point is less than or equal to the value of the acceptance criterion (e.g., 3 mm), then this point passes the test.
+Otherwise, it fails.

-The drawback of this method is that it encounters difficulties in low gradient areas, where minor dose misalignments may require large search radius (large DTA value).
+The drawback of this method is that it encounters difficulties in low gradient areas, where minor dose misalignments may require a large search radius (large DTA value).

 Gamma function and gamma index
 ------------------------------

-To overcome disadvantages of DD and DTA, the gamma index was developed.
+To overcome the disadvantages of DD and DTA, the gamma index was developed.
 Before calculating it, it is necessary to first determine the gamma function, which combines DD and DTA.
 In the case of the DTA component, only the distance is calculated without taking into account the condition of equal doses.